 Plymouth positioned the ‘Cuda at the top of the Barracuda line-up.
 Offered with a V8 engine only, it received a special performance hood with scoops, a heavy-duty suspension, standard whitewall tires and a 335 hp V8 engine.
 The firm charged ‘Cuda buyers $884 (about $5400) for the 425 hp Street Hemi engine.
 Only seven people ordered both the convertible body style and the Street Hemi engine.

 Buick Regal GNX (1987)

 In the late 1980s, the Buick Regal-based Grand National was hotter than Def Leppard’s Hysteria.
-The GNX model turned the performance dial up a notch thanks to a turbocharged, 3.8-litre V6 with 272bhp, according to the firm’s famously conservative estimate.
+The GNX model turned the performance dial up a notch thanks to a turbocharged, 3.8-liter V6 with 276 hp, according to the firm’s famously conservative estimate.
 Michigan’s McLarenEngines helped Buick fine-tune the engine.
 The GNX could out-accelerate the Chevrolet Camaro; imagine a Buick doing that today…

 Buick built just 500 examples of the GNX as the Grand National’s swan song.
 Charging Corvette money for a Regal sounded berserk but collectors quickly snatched up the entire production run.

 The Ford Shelby Mustang GT350R embodied a new trend in the muscle car segment.
 It could go fast in a straight line, like all of its predecessors, but it could also take a corner with aplomb.
 In addition to chassis tweaks, the GT350R boasts a long list of carbon fiber parts including various trim pieces, some of the body panels and even the wheels.